RandomComputerUser/FancyLighting/README.md

 - Added a setting to switch between tone mapping operators
 - Increased the base exposure used with full HDR rendering
 - Adjusted how gamma works when using full HDR rendering
+- Improved how Fancy Atmosphere is rendered
-- Tweaked the colors and appearance of Fancy Atmosphere
+- Tweaked the colors used by Fancy Atmosphere
 - Tweaked sky light color Preset 1 (now called "Natural")
 - Updated some config tooltips and labels